triton-inference-server/tutorials/Popular_Models_Guide/StableDiffusion/README.md

 ### Start a Server Instance

 > [!Note]
-> We use `EXPLICIT` model control mode for demonstrtion purposes to control which stable diffusion version is loaded.
+> We use `EXPLICIT` model control mode for demonstration purposes to control which stable diffusion version is loaded.
 > For production deployments please refer to [Secure Deploment Considerations](https://github.com/triton-inference-server/server/blob/main/docs/customization_guide/deploy.md) for more information on the risks associated with `EXPLICIT` mode.